The Cardinals grab their quarterback of the future.

 The Bears made a huge commitment and investment of resources in Mitch Trubisky.
 While they paid Charles Leno in a contract extension, they could upgrade their line by taking a left tackle and moving Leno inside to guard or to right tackle.

-Adams' 2017 season ended early with a torn ACL.
+In the first half of the 2017 season, Adams went out for the year after a torn ACL.
 Sources stated they don't think that the torn ACL will keep Adams from being a first-round pick if he comes out in the same year, similar to Cedric Ogbuehi in the 2015 NFL Draft.
-However, Adams said he intends to return for his senior year.

 Adams is a smooth mover with length; it is tough to get by him.
 He plays with nice body lean and leverage that he uses to help sustain blocks.
 Adams has quick feet and is athletic on the edge.
 He could stand to add more power to knock defenders off the ball in the NFL.
 Adams would be a good fit in a zone-blocking system.